-Refinishing a limestone tile countertop is an easy process which will bring the original look and appeal of the limestone back to its original state.
-Limestone is a very soft substance that takes a little extra care when working upon, and since it stains fairly easy, it has to be cleaned before it can be coated with a sealant.
+Refinishing a limestone tile countertop is an easy process that will bring the original look and appeal of the limestone back to its original state.
+Limestone is a soft substance that takes a little extra care.
+Since it stains fairly easily, it has to be cleaned before it can be coated with a sealant.

 Step 2 - Apply Limestone Sealant Remover

 Once again, depending upon the type of limestone that you have installed, apply the sealant remover and follow the directions upon the specific type that you are using.

 Be careful not to scratch the surface of the limestone.
 It is necessary to use a clean, soft rag when doing this, but be sure not to press down too hard upon the rag, and if you feel any particles of dirt between the rag and the limestone countertop, stop immediately and remove them before proceeding.